djeada/Data-Visualization/notes/choosing_plot_type.md

 * What do you wish to emphasize or demonstrate?
 * Which visualization makes the data as easy to read and analyze as possible?
 * What is the standard technique of displaying data in your field (to avoid confusion)?
-* Does it still make sense in black and white? (some people still print papers)
+* Does it still make sense in black and white (some people may want to print out your plots)?

 Let's look at different graphs and charts grouped by their purpose: